telvm manualTelnet to these virtual machines like it's 1998

 telvm cp - @images/data.img/README.md < /tmp/hey/README.md

-Note that you can't use globbing on disk image file paths since your shell resolves these on the host file system which doesn't see the temporary mounts.
+telvm cp @images/data.img/README.md -Bear in mind that you can't use globbing on disk image file paths: your shell resolves these on the host file system and doesn't peek into the files.
 If you want to copy the contents of a directory to another one you can use option -c.
 This is useful to act on the root of an image to copy it to another one:

 telvm image create --size 5M other.img # in the cwd